 Past residents have successfully applied for and been appointed to Town advisory boards such as the Planning Board, Parks and Recreation Commission and Board of Adjustment.
 Other participants have gone on to serve the community in an elected capacity.

-Huntersville 101 is open to Huntersville residents and space is limited to approximately 24 participants in the morning class and 24 participants in the evening class.
-Applicants will be accepted until both classes are full.
+Huntersville 101 is open to Town of Huntersville residents at least 18 years old, and space is limited to 20 participants.
+Applications will be accepted on a first-come, first-serve basis until the course is full.
 There is no cost for participation.

 Town of Huntersville